ashertrockman/ashertrockman.github.io/_posts/2015-10-24-3d-touch-scale.markdown

 ![Weighing strawberries with iPhones]({{ site.url }}/assets/3d-touch-berries.png)
 *Decently accurate so far*

 Note: the strawberry is the same in both pictures.
 My actual scale reads 25.2g, while my 3D Touch scale reads 22.0g - a decent estimate.
-Doing the same thing for a 216g apple (not pictured), I got measurements between 206g and 218g depending on the apple's orientation.
+Doing the same thing for a 216g apple, I got measurements between 206g and 218g depending on the apple's orientation.

 You can look at the source code [here](https://github.com/ashertrockman/TouchScale).